adnanpa9946/my-portfolio/README.md

 # my-portfolio
-portfolio of mohammed adnan pa
+Portfolio of Mohammed Adnan P A